ruslanmv/ruslanmv.github.io/_posts/2025-07-07-hello-watsonx-orchestrate.md

 You can analyze the reasoning
 ![](./../assets/images/posts/2025-07-07-hello-watsonx-orchestrate/2025-07-07-22-36-34.png)

+Watch closely.
+The Orchestrator understands this isn't a greeting; it's a request for calculation.
+It awakens the `calculator_agent`, which in turn knows it needs to call the `add` function from our Python tool.
+The tool does the heavy lifting, and the agent presents the final, correct answer.

 ## Choosing the Right "Brain": A World of LLM Possibilities

 We've successfully tested our agents, and they work beautifully.
 But what gives them their spark?
 The answer is the **Large Language Model (LLM)**, the "brain" behind each agent's reasoning.
 One of the greatest strengths of the watsonx Orchestrate ADK is its flexibility.
 You are not locked into a single provider; you are given the keys to a whole universe of AI models.

 At the core, you have seamless integration with **watsonx.ai**, giving you access to powerful, enterprise-ready models like the **Llama 3 series** and IBM's own high-performance **Granite** models.
-The `llm: watsonx/meta-llama/llama-3-8b-instruct` we used is just one of many excellent choices.
+The `llm: watsonx/meta-llama/llama-3-2-90b-vision-instruct` we used is just one of many excellent choices.

 You can see the full roster of available models in your own environment at any time.
 Just open your terminal and run: